 Christmas music and dance in Malaga

-Plaza de la Constitución – concerts (traditional Spanish carols, flamenco and children’s choirs) will take place every evening at 6.45pm and 8.15pm every day between 17 December and 29 December.
-Expect a mixture of traditional Spanish Christmas carols, flamenco and pop.
-To be confirmed.
+Calle Alcazabilla – concerts (traditional Spanish carols, flamenco, jazz, gospel and children’s choirs) will take place every evening at 7pm and 8pm every day between 13 December and 23 December.

 Flamenco style Christmas – the Cervantes Theatre has 2 traditional zambomba (Christmas music flamenco style) concerts.
 On Wednesday 22 December, Alejandro Estrada and company take to the stage at 8pm.
 Tickets cost €24 and are available here.
 And on Thursday 23 December, it’s the turn of Antonio de Verónica and Saray Cortés with dancers and singers at 8pm and tickets cost €24.

 Christmas classical music concert – the Malaga Philharmonic Orchestra plays Sibelius (Finland) on Thursday 2 and Friday 3 December at 8pm at the Cervantes Theatre with violinist Clara Jumi-Kang Tickets cost from €12 and are available online here.

 Christmas carol concert – at St George´s Church in the English Cemetery (opposite the bullring in the Malagueta) on Wednesday 15 December at 7pm with mince pies and mulled wine afterwards plus the Christmas raffle draw.

 Traditional Christmas music – For over 50 years, Malaga has been celebrating the annual verdiales competition.
 This traditional music and dance, an intrinsic part of Christmas in Malaga, originates from the villages in the mountains to the east of Malaga.
 Around 30 groups of musicians and dancers take place in 3 sections based on where the groups are from (Montes, Almogia and Comares) on 28 December.
 From noon onwards in the Recinto Ferial in Puerto de la Torre, a district to the north of Malaga.
 You can hear the groups play on 11 December in the Glorieta del Festero (Paseo del Parque) at noon.

 - Cathedral – open daily 10am-2pm & 5-8.30pm

 - Cofradía de Estudiantes – open Monday to Saturday 10.30am-2pm & 5.30-8pm (on Calle Alcazabilla)

 - Carmen Thyssen Museum – during museum opening hours (10am to 7pm), closed Mondays.

 - Archivo Municipal – larger figures set in scenery based on the Alcazaba.
 Open Mon-Fri 10am-1pm & 5.8pm, weekends 10am-1pm (Alameda Principal 23).